AndrewEllis93/Print-Tuning-Guide/articles/build_surface_adhesion.md

 - **Scuff it up** with a [:page_facing_up:kitchen scouring pad](https://www.scotch-brite.com/3M/en_US/scotch-brite/tools/~/Scotch-Brite-Heavy-Duty-Scour-Pad/?N=4337+3294529207+3294631680&rt=rud).

+    - Some people choose not to do this, to keep the glass-like surface finish on their prints.
+However, you will be sacrificing adhesion and may need to use brims and/or adhesives on occasion.

     - ~800-1000 grit sandpaper, or even the scrubby side of a fresh sponge may also work.

     - **This helps immensely**, much like how you would scuff/sand a surface before painting or gluing something to it.

     - You can refresh the surface this way on occasion, just remember to wash it again afterwards.

 ## Textured PEI